Wednesday, December 24, 2014

 Get educated to be in everlasting debt

 It is instilled in most of our heads that higher education is one of the only ways to get ahead in life, to make more money, & to get a better career, but is it really worth it?
 Students leave college with sometimes $100,000 of debt or more & they end up paying it off for the rest of their lives on top of the accruing interest.
-So many people these days have degrees & it makes it difficult to stand out in the crowd to get chosen for a good position & ultimately graduates are left taking jobs that pay $10-$15/hour until they gain years of experience.
+So many people these days have degrees & it makes it difficult to stand out in the crowd to get chosen for a good position & ultimately, graduates are left taking jobs that pay $10-$15/hour until they gain years of experience.
 How can people reasonably live on that & still pay off their loans?
-Many graduates live at home to save, pay off loans, & figure out their lives & it is truly unfair on both the parents & the graduates (even if your parents are like mine who would let you live at home forever).
+Many graduates live at home to save, pay off loans, & figure out their lives & it is truly unfair on both the parents & the graduates (even if your parents are like mine, who would let you live at home forever).

-A degree does not guarantee a job; it just gives people a leg up to be noticed, but now to get noticed, seen, & heard, one either needs a masters, which requires even more money, or experience, which is nearly impossible to have being a young & recent grad.
+A degree does not guarantee a job; it just gives people a leg up to be noticed, but now to get noticed, seen, & heard, one either needs a master's, which requires even more money, or experience, which is nearly impossible to have being a young & recent grad.
 Phil N. said, “Can you make it without one?
-Yes, but you need to work your tail end off.
+Yes, but you need to work your tail off.
 Can you make it with one?
-Yes, but you need to work your tail end off to pay for it.
+Yes, but you need to work your tail off to pay for it.
 Either way, the work has to be put in for the lifestyle that you want.
 It’s almost a personal preference.
 I personally think I need it because the lifestyle I'm destined to lead requires it, but I also know that for a solid part of my life I'll be paying back loans- everything has its cost.
 By no means do I think it's fair, but I can’t argue with the system currently.”

 Basically, in order to get the life I want, I need to pay huge amounts for it as an American.
 Why is our economy set up to get young people in debt from the get-go?
 Countries like Spain have close to free education & graduate with almost no debt.
-Yes, Spain has many economical issues, but at least their graduates have a chance to succeed.
-However, there are people like my older brother who is doing incredibly well for himself without a degree.
+Yes, Spain has many economic issues, but at least their graduates have a chance to succeed.
+However, there are people like my older brother who is doing incredibly well for themselves without a degree.
 He has a nice home in Texas, a nice car, & he & my sister-in-law comfortably support my adorable niece & nephew &can still take vacations.
 So many paths, so many choices & ways to be successful in life.
 It's all up to you & choosing a way that works for the life you wish to live.

 If I were to give any advice as a recent grad, I would say to get your associate's degree at your neighborhood community college.
 This is what I should have done & regret not going to community college before Pace University.
-Once you have an associate's degree & try to transfer to a 4-year, you may have to take some of the University's mandatory classes, but most if not all of the prerequisite courses will transfer.
+Once you have an associate's degree & try to transfer to a 4-year institution, you may have to take some of the University's mandatory classes, but most, if not all, of the prerequisite courses will transfer.
 It is a huge savings & I recommend everyone do this rather than going to a four-year school from the start.
 Not only do I push education, but I push getting it the smart way, not the expensive way.
 What do you all think?
 How was your financial experience in & after college?

 Until next time... ciao 💗